op-amp/python-cheatsheets/py-File.md

 **Open**

-`zipfile.ZipFile(file, mode='r', compression=zipfile.ZIP_STORED)` opens a ZIP file and returns a ZipFile object used to read and write the ZIP.
+`zipfile.ZipFile(file, mode='r', compression=zipfile.ZIP_STORED)` opens a ZIP file and returns a ZipFile object used to read and write the ZIP;
+_file_ can be a string representing a path, a path object or a file object.

 **Read**